 Sadly, national health trends indicate that more and more Australians are developing this debilitating disease.
 Research tells us that one in four people across all stages of life are now affected by arthritis, impacting their livelihood and personal lives.

 It’s no secret that there is a shortage of health services in rural NSW.
 According to the Australian Institute of Health and Welfare, people in remote and rural areas have a significantly reduced life expectancy and poorer outcomes on leading indicators of health as a result of the scarcity of health services.
 To date, AONSW has tried to address this through our Arthritis Infoline, webinars and digital information sheets downloadable from our website.
 AONSW has long sought to service all people living with arthritis in NSW equitably, however has historically been obstructed in this endeavour by the challenges of geography and resources.

 Through the generosity of donors, these funds have been used to develop a rural health education program, to be delivered at rural centres in NSW.
 It is hoped that these events will also give people the opportunity to create networks for ongoing local support.

 The education delivery ranges from the distribution of simple booklets and information sheets on arthritic conditions and its management, to group-based education presentations, physical demonstrations and forums.

-The education sessions are co-run with local community organisations tailored to suit each individual event, all fitting the overall theme: STAYING STRONG WITH ARTHRITIS.
+The education sessions are co-run with local community organisations tailored to suit each individual event, all fitting the overall theme: LIVING WELL WITH ARTHRITIS.
 The program will cover: